Explorer. Thinker. Storeteller.

 Don Draper, Mad Men

-For the next 2.5 years, I took more than 100 flights, drove impactful projects, worked with some of the smartest people, and checked off many of the boxes I once thought defined success.
+For over 2 years, I drove impactful projects, flew on more than 100 flights, worked with some of the smartest people I know, and checked off many of the boxes I once thought defined success.
 I was a “road warrior” living the proverbial “life out of a suitcase”.

-Somewhere along the way though, things didn’t feel quite right.
+However, somewhere along the way, things didn’t feel quite right.
 I didn’t choose my career, my career chose me.

 I wasn’t particularly unhappy—but I wasn’t fulfilled either.
-Life felt fast-paced, scripted, and strangely disconnected from who I really was.
+Life felt scripted and strangely unauthentic from who I really was.

 “Is this it?
 Is this what I was working towards all these years?” my heart questioned my brain.